Corey Circelli: 2021–22 season: Senior international debut

 In August and September, Circelli competed on the 2021–22 ISU Junior Grand Prix series, placing fourth in France and Slovakia.
-In November, he made his senior international debut and placed tenth at the 2021 Cup of Austria.
+In November, he made his senior international debut and placed tenth at the 2021 CS Cup of Austria.
 In January, he placed fifth in the senior men's event at the 2022 Canadian Championships.
 Later that month, he competed at the 2022 Four Continents Championships in Tallinn, Estonia, and finished eleventh.

 2022–23 season

-Circelli's free skate is a tribute to Canadian champion Toller Cranston.
+Circelli's free skate was a tribute to Canadian champion Toller Cranston.
 Making his senior Grand Prix debut, Circelli placed tenth at the 2022 MK John Wilson Trophy in Sheffield, England.

-2023–24 season
+2023–24 season: Switch to Italy

 Circelli failed to re-qualify for the Canadian national team after finishing fifth at the Canadian Championships and no participation in spring competitions.
 In late November, Circelli competed at a regional competition in Italy and then officially announced his switch to Italy in December.
 Later that month, he competed at the 2024 Italian Championships, where he earned the bronze medal.